-201.11 Separation
+7-201.11 Separation

-POISONOUS OR TOXIC MATERIALS shall
+POISONOUS OR TOXIC MATERIALS - shall

-Poisonous or toxic materials must be stored so they cannot contaminate food, equipment, utensils, LINENlinens, and single-service ARTICLES and single-use articles by:
+Poisonous or toxic materials must be stored so they cannot contaminate food, equipment, utensils,

-(A) Separating the poisonous or toxic materials by spacing or partitioning-, and
+LINENlinens, and single-service ARTICLES and single-use articles by:

-- (A) Locating the poisonous or toxic materials in an areaa location that is not above food, equipment, utensils, LINEN, and SINGLE SERVICE ARTICLES linens, and single-service and single-use articles.
-This paragraph does not apply to equipment, UTENSILS, and utensil cleaners and sanitizers that are stored in ware washing areas for availability and convenience, if the materials are stored to prevent contamination of food, equipment, utensils, LINEN, and SINGLE-SERVICE ARTICLES linens, and single-USE ARTICLES. - (B) Grouping POISONOUS OR TOXIC MATERIALS by the following categories: - (B) Pesticides, including insecticides service and rodenticides single-use articles. - (1) Detergents, sanitizers, related cleaning and drying agents, caustics, acids, polishes, and other chemicals - (C) Pesticides shall be stored in locked cabinets which do not contain FOOD, FOOD UTENSILS, FOOD-EQUIPMENT, SINGLE SERVICE ARTICLES, etc., except as specified in Section 7 301.11 of this Chapter.
+- (A) Separating the poisonous or toxic materials by spacing or partitioning-, and - (B) Locating the poisonous or toxic materials in an area location that is not above food, equipment, utensils, LINEN, and SINGLE-SERVICE ARTICLES linens, and single-service and single-use articles.
+This paragraph does not apply to equipment, UTENSILS, and utensil cleaners and sanitizers that are stored in ware washingwarewashing areas for availability and convenience, if the materials are stored to prevent contamination of food, equipment, utensils, LINEN, and SINGLE-SERVICE ARTICLES linens, and single-service and single-use articles.

-(D) Chemicals that are directly used in the cleaning and operation of the FOOD ESTABLISHMENT shall be stored in a manner that will not contaminate FOOD or FOOD CONTACT SURFACES.
+- (A) Grouping POISONOUS OR TOXIC MATERIALS by the following categories: - (1) Pesticides, including insecticides and rodenticides. - (2) Detergents, sanitizers, related cleaning and drying agents, caustics, acids, polishes, and other chemicals. - (B) Pesticides shall be stored in locked cabinets which do not contain FOOD, FOOD UTENSILS, FOOD EQUIPMENT, SINGLE-SERVICE ARTICLES, etc., except as specified in Section 7-301.11 of this Chapter.

-7-202 Presence and Use 7-202.11 RESTRICTion
+(C) Chemicals that are directly used in the cleaning and operation of the FOOD ESTABLISHMENT shall be stored in a manner that will not contaminate FOOD or FOOD-CONTACT SURFACES.

-7-202.1 Restriction
+7-202 Presence and Use 7-202.11-1 Restriction

-- (A) Only those poisonous or toxic materials that are required for the operation and maintenance of the FOOD-ESTABLISHMENT, including but not limited to a food establishment, such as for the cleaning and sanitizing of equipment and utensils, and for the control of insects and rodents-shall, must be allowed in a food establishment. - (B) Paragraph (A) of this section does not apply to packaged poisonous or toxic materials, which that are for retail sale as specified in Section 7-301.11 of this Chapter.
+- (A) Only those poisonous or toxic materials that are required for the operation and maintenance of the FOOD ESTABLISHMENT, including but not limited toa food establishment, such as for the cleaning and sanitizing of equipment and utensils, and for the control of insects and rodents shall, must be allowed in a food establishment. - (B) Paragraph (A) of this section does not apply to packaged poisonous or toxic materials, which that are for retail sale as specified in Section 7-301.11 of this Chapter.

-7-202.17-202.2 7-202.12 Conditions of Use POISONOUS OR TOXIC MATERIALS shall be: Poisonous or toxic materials must be:
+7-202.12 Conditions of Use

-(A) Used according to:
+POISONOUS OR TOXIC MATERIALS shall be:

-(1) Law and these regulations.
+Poisonous or toxic materials must be:

-- (2) Manufacturer's use directions included in labeling, and, for a pesticide, manufacturer's statement label instructions that state that use is allowed in a food establishment. - (3) The conditions of certification, if certification is required, for use of the pest control materials, and - (4) Additional conditions that may be established by the REGULATORY AUTHORITY.
-Health Authority, and - (B) Applied so that: - (1) A hazard to employees or other persons is not constituted, and - (2) Contamination, including the presence of, without limitation, toxic residues due to drip, drain, fog, splash, or spray on food, equipment, utensils, LINENLinens, and single-service-ARTICLES and single-use articles is prevented, which, for a restricted USE PESTICIDE, this may use pesticide, must be achieved by: - (a) Removing the items- - (a) ProtectingCovering the items with impermeable covers- - (b) or taking other appropriate preventive measures.actions, and - (c) Cleaning and sanitizing equipment, and utensils, after pesticide the application.
+- (A) Used according to: - (1) Law and these regulations, - (2) Manufacturer's use directions included in labeling, and, for a pesticide, manufacturer's statementlabel instructions that state that use is allowed in a food establishment. - (3) The conditions of certification, if certification is required, for use of the pest control materials, and - (4) Additional conditions that may be established by the REGULATORY AUTHORITY.
+Health Authority, and - (B) Applied so that: - (1) A hazard to employees or other persons is not constituted, and - Contamination, including-the presence of, without limitation, toxic residues due to drip, drain, fog, splash, or spray on food, equipment, utensils, LINENlinens, and singleservice ARTICLES-and single-use articles is prevented, which, for a restricted USE-PESTICIDE, this may-use pesticide, must be achieved by: - (a) Removing the items. - (a) ProtectingCovering the items with impermeable covers- - (b) or taking other appropriate preventive measures.actions, and - (c) Cleaning and sanitizing equipment, and utensils, after pesticidethe application.